About Ming Aralia

 Ming Aralia prefers temperatures between 65-85°F (18-29°C) and should be protected from cold drafts.

-Can I grow Ming Aralia indoors
+Can I grow Ming Aralia in my indoor space

 Difficulty